frdr-dfdr/frdr_docs/docs/en/FRDR-DFDR_metrics.md

 ﻿The Federated Research Data Repository (FRDR) utilizes [Tableau software](https://www.tableau.com/why-tableau/what-is-tableau) to consolidate and present platform statistics.
 These statistics are primarily open to the public and can be accessed by navigating to 'Site Metrics' located in the website's header.

- They are also accessible via individual collection pages.

 ## Available Metrics

 FRDR currently records the following key metrics:

-1. **Collections:** The total number of non-empty collections hosted by FRDR.
-2. **Datasets Published:** This metric represents the total number of datasets published within the FRDR platform.
+1. **Datasets Published:** This metric represents the total number of datasets published within the FRDR platform.
-3. **Data Deposited (TB):** The total storage space consumed by all published datasets in FRDR, measured in terabytes.
+2. **Data Deposited (TB):** The total storage space consumed by all published datasets in FRDR, measured in terabytes.
-4. **Dataset Views:** Total dataset views refer to the number of times published datasets in FRDR have been accessed or viewed by users.
+3. **Dataset Views:** Total dataset views refer to the number of times published datasets in FRDR have been accessed or viewed by users.
-5. **Files Downloaded:** Total files downloaded represent the number of times individual data files from published datasets in FRDR have been retrieved or copied by users.
+4. **Files Downloaded:** Total files downloaded represent the number of times individual data files from published datasets in FRDR have been retrieved or copied by users.

-The dashboards are updated on a monthly basis on the last Wednesday of each month.
+The dashboards are updated every two weeks.

 ## Navigation

-The metric page has three tabs (Views Dashboard, Download Dashboards, and Site Metrics Dashboards) and a dropdown menu for collections with datasets in FRDR.
+The metric page has four tabs (Views Dashboard, Download Dashboards, Site Metrics Dashboards, File Format Dashboard).

 <a href="/docs/img/screenshots/user_metrics/metrics_nav_tab.png" class="screenshot-lightbox">
 <img src="/docs/img/screenshots/user_metrics/metrics_nav_tab.png" alt="Screenshot showing the top navigation tab." class="screenshot"/>